bubbzDotDev/CSE341-Final_project/README.md

 1. You can also run `git fetch` to see all changes to the repository.

 1. At any time, use `git status` for hints on what needs to be done next.

+1. You may need to set an upstream branch when trying to push in the next step: `git push --set-upstream origin [branch name]`

 1. Finally, run `git push` to send your work to the remote repository.